"WTF is going on? My wife is going to kill me! Help me Meathead!!!!"Anonymous reader

 Why doesn't the meat just stay in the stall until it is all dried out?
-Much of the moisture in meat is tied up and bound to other molecules like the collagen, fat, and protein.
+Well, much of the moisture in meat is tied up and bound to other molecules like the collagen, fat, and protein.
 The supply of moisture that can evaporate is limited.
 Once the meat's ability to supply moisture peaks, it gradually starts to heat up.

-Apparently the stall is not unique to barbecue.
+Apparently, the stall is not unique to barbecue.
 Blonder has proven it can happen in baked goods.
-He points out that when we put ice cubes in a pan and turn on the heat, the ice remains 32°F and the water from the melting ice remains close to 32°F until all the ice is melted.
+He points out that when we put ice cubes in a pan and turn on the heat, the ice remains at 32°F and even the water from the melting ice remains close to 32°F until all the ice is melted.
 This is a form of stall.
 Then the water in the pan rises to 212°F, the boiling point, and stalls there until the water is all gone, regardless of how much energy you apply to the pan.
 Same phenomenon.

 Beat the stall and retain more moisture with the Texas Crutch

-Here are photos of the two pieces of pork..
+Here are photos of the two pieces of pork.

-Ball says that he is now following a similar protocol in competition and he is among the top money winners on the circuit.
+Ball says that he is now following a similar protocol in competitions, and he is among the top money winners on the BBQ circuit.
 He won't say what temp he cooks at, but he is now foiling when his bark is the deep mahogany color he wants, usually somewhere between 140 and 150°F. He leaves it in the foil all the way up to about 200°F (he wouldn't say the exact number), takes it out of the cooker, lets it come down in temp to about 175°F so it stops cooking, and then wraps it and puts it in an insulated holding box called a cambro for an hour or two (see my article on how you can rig a faux cambro and my article on the difference between resting and holding).